Alejando/gatsby-plugin-salesloft-tracker/data/posts/building-a-software-engineer-team.md

 name: Building a software engineer team
 date: "2016-06-27"
 image: ./building-a-software-engineer-team.jpg
+description: Usually people ask me about a technical co-founder and how to launch their MVP.
+Then the next question they ask me is how to grow their engineer team.
 tags:
   - Build an engineer team
   - software engineer team